 Because opioids attach to specific receptors in the brain, spinal cord, and gastrointestinal tract, they can block the users’ perception of pain.
 They also induce a euphoric “high,” followed by lingering sensations of relaxation and freedom from anxiety.

 As the body adjusts to these euphoric sensations, it expects them.
-That means the body will stop producing its own mood-regulating hormones: before the long, the body will need more of the opioid to produce the same euphoria.
+But, unfortunately, that means the body will stop producing its mood-regulating hormones: before the long, the body will need more of the opioid to produce the same euphoria.
 This is why opioids can be highly addictive.

 Opioid use can cause:

 Opioids’ effects also include greater risk of sexually transmitted diseases, Hepatitis B or C, HIV infection, and liver disease due to risky behavior.